flenniken/statictea/docs/runFunction.md

 # funGet_lioaa

-Return a value from a list by its index.
+Get list value by its index.
 If the index is too big, the default value is returned when specified, else a warning is generated.

 ~~~
 get(list: list, index: int, optional default: any) any